Whiteboard Wall: How to Paint and Keep It Fresh

 - Tips to remember.

-- You must move in a timely manner because you must use the combined paint and activator within 45-60 minutes, depending on the temperature of the room.
-Leaving the paint in the tray to do something else will cause a goopy, slimy mixture that can no longer be painted on the wall.
+- You must work quickly.
+You have 45-60 minutes to use the combined paint and activator.
+This depends on the temperature of the room.
+Do not leave the paint in the tray to do something else.
+It will turn into a goopy, slimy mixture.
+This mixture can no longer be painted on the wall.

-- If you want a white-colored whiteboard and intend on painting on top of a dark-colored wall, I would recommend painting the wall white first.
+- If you want a white-colored whiteboard and plan to paint on a dark-colored wall, paint the wall white first.
 One coat of Rust-Oleum is perfect for use, but dark colors will show through.

 - You can paint a second coat within 3-4 hours, or it’s dry to the touch.
 But remember, this second coat cannot come from the first mixed paint batch.
 That will be a gloopy mess.
 A second coat will need to come from a new batch of paint.